Sherborne Preparatory School: Historical abuse allegations

-The School was approached by IISCA in November 2018 to confirm and provide information across a number of lines of inquiry under the Closed Schools Inquiry, which it did both willingly and openly.
+The school was approached by IISCA in November 2018 to confirm and provide information across a number of lines of inquiry under the Closed Schools Inquiry, which it did both willingly and openly.
 IISCA recognised that despite having the same name, that the School under investigation was owned by a proprietorial Headmaster, Robin Lindsay, and is now closed.
-The current School, despite having the same name is a registered charity.
-It is a different organisation to that which existed prior to 1998: It is an entirely different legal, financial and governance entity.
+The current School, despite having the same name, is a registered charity.
+It is a different organisation to the one that existed prior to 1998: It is an entirely different legal, financial and governance entity.
 The Governing Board believe that it is important to be transparent and support the Inquiry with any information that it has.
-As a consequence, the School applied to be a core participant.
+As a consequence, the school applied to be a core participant.
 Having done so, the Inquiry recognised that the School is a different entity to the one that existed when the allegations took place.